Skip to content

 cliq can notify external systems when pipeline events occur.
 Notifications are event-driven and fire-and-forget — failures are logged to orchestrator.log but never block the pipeline.
 Use them to keep your team informed and to keep Jira tickets in sync with pipeline status.

-Two channels are supported out of the box: Slack (via Incoming Webhooks) and Jira (comments and ticket transitions).
+Three channels are supported out of the box: Slack (via Incoming Webhooks), Email (via SMTP), and Jira (comments and ticket transitions).
 An automatic A2A event bridge also streams events to calling agents when pipelines are initiated via the A2A protocol.

-cliq fires eight notification events across the pipeline lifecycle:
+cliq fires six notification events across the pipeline lifecycle:

 EventWhen it firesContext available